 —Sorry to hear that, he said with a look of real concern on his face.

 The nurse came back into the office with a tray.

 —No, not today, sorry.
 Now just you drink up while we prepare some instruments.

 George started to feel drowsy a few minutes later.
 The last things he saw were a metal saw, a shiny translucent hand being dipped into a mug of tea and the ecstatic faces of the doctor and nurse.

-This entry is part of Jack Rusher’s journal, originally published January 25th, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 25th, 2011, in New York.